SublimeText/LaTeXTools/README.markdown

 NOTE: for the time being, you will need to refer to the `LaTeX.sublime-settings` file for detailed explanations.
 Also, since the new build system is meant to be fully customizable, if you use a third-party builder (which hopefully will become available!), you need to refer to its documentation.
 - `builder`: the builder you want to use.
 Leave blank (`""`) or set to `"default"` or `"traditional"` for the traditional (`latexmk`/`texify`) behavior.
 - `builder_path`: builders can reside anywhere Sublime Text can access.
 Specify a path *relative to the Sublime text Packages directory*.
 In particular, `User` is a good choice.
 If you use a third-party builder, specify the builder-provided directory.
-- `builder-settings`: these are builder-specific settings.
+- `builder_settings`: these are builder-specific settings.
 For the `default`/`traditional` builder, the following settings are useful:
   * `program`: one of `pdflatex` (the default), `xelatex` or `lualatex`.
 This selects the TeX engine.
   * `command`: the precise `latexmk` or `texify` command to be invoked.
 This is specified exactly as in the `cmd` entry of the old `LaTeX.sublime-build` file (which is no longer honored): it must be a list of strings.
 The defaults (hardcoded, not shown in the settings file) are `["latexmk", "-cd", "-e", "$pdflatex = '%E -interaction=nonstopmode -synctex=1 %S %O'", "-f", "-pdf"]` for TeXLive, and `["texify", "-b", "-p", "--tex-option=\"--synctex=1\""]` for MiKTeX.
   * In addition, there can be platform-specific settings.
 An important one for Windows is `distro`, which must be set to either `miktex` or `texlive`.